 “Option Explicit”: this directive tells WinWrap Basic that you will be declaring all named variables with their type before using them.
 If you do not include this directive, then the code will allow you to use variants without saying what data type they are.
 Any gains from skipping the declaration of a variable are quickly lost when it comes to debugging, as you might accidentally use an inconsistent name for what should be the same variable, which can be very hard to spot.
 Also, you will not benefit from Intellisense (automatic suggestion of methods and properties) when working with Mindjet 11 objects, because their type will not be known in advance - they will be late bound.
 “Option Explicit” is usually recommended for all scripts.

+Mindjet for Windows API

 “Sub Main” ...
 “End Sub” declares a subroutine called Main, which is where execution always begins.
 There must be a Sub Main somewhere in every script.
 It does not need to be the first piece of code.

 “With VisibleDocuments (‘VisibleDocuments Property’ in the on-line documentation).Add (‘Add Method’ in the on-line documentation)” ...
 “End With”: the expression “Documents(False).Add” adds a new map to the visible documents collection (which excludes hidden documents), and returns a pointer to the new Document (‘Document Object’ in the on-line documentation) object.
 The With ...
 End With construct means that everything between these lines has the context of the new document object, so we don’t need to assign it to a variable and reference it.